 The Consumer Product Safety Commission is responsible for overseeing the safety of rides often used during county fairs and other amusement parks.
 According to an article from USA Today, “Permanent rides, such as the massive slide at Schlitterbahn, must report injuries but otherwise generally fall under state oversight.
 The Commission used to oversee fixed rides, but Congress stripped it of this power in 1981.”

-According to Senior Partner Samuel Davis, claims against amusement parks generally require the filing of lawsuits in which we allege that the park was negligent in the manner that they ran or maintained the rides.
+According to Senior Partner Samuel Davis, claims against amusement parks generally require the filing of premises liability lawsuits in which we allege that the park was negligent in the manner that they ran or maintained the rides.
 Often, we go after the company which designed or manufactured the ride.

 New Jersey is one of the few states that regulate consumer amusement park attractions, but there is a major restriction in the law.
 In New Jersey, normally someone has two years to file a lawsuit, however, if someone is injured on an amusement ride, they are required to file a special Written Report of Accident with the amusement park operator, or make sure the incident was reported at the time of the accident in the appropriate manner.
 For more information on the NJSA5.3-31 law, click here.